haskelladdict/sconcho/sconcho/doc/manual.rst

 Knitting Symbols**) you can add your own knitting symbols and make them available within sconcho.

-To *add* a new symbol click on the *Add New Symbol* tab.
-Then provide an SVG image file of your symbol, a symbol name, category, default width and finally a symbol description.
+To *add* a new symbol click on the *Add New Symbol* button.
+Then enter the required information in the respective fields of the dialog.
+You need to provide an SVG image file of your symbol, a symbol name, category, default width and finally a symbol description.
 Then click on *Add Symbol*.
+You can cancel adding the symbol by pressing *Cancel* at any time.

 **Please Note:**: